plafer/plafer.github.io/_posts/2015-09-08-nextTick-vs-setImmediate.md

 *soon*...
 Pretty unclear, *heh*?
 Let's get right to it.

 ## SetImmediate
-Anyone who is at least minimally familiar with node.js has heard of the event loop, [magical place filled with unicorns and rainbows](https://nodesource.com/blog/understanding-the-nodejs-event-loop).
+Anyone who is the least bit familiar with node.js has heard of the event loop, a [magical place filled with unicorns and rainbows](https://nodesource.com/blog/understanding-the-nodejs-event-loop).
-Even though it can seem daunting at first, it is a quite simple concept.
+Even though it can seem daunting at first, it is quite a simple concept.

 ![The event loop](/img/event-loop.png "The Event Loop")